GRCDEV/ArduSim/help/deployment.md

-# Deployment on real devices - Raspberry Pi 3
+# Deployment on real devices - Raspberry Pi 3 b+

 The first deployment of a protocol requieres to configure hardware and software.
 On later deployments it will be enough to copy the .jar executable file.

-You are supposed to previously have a Pixhawk controlled multicopter and a Raspberry Pi 3 attached to it.
+You are supposed to previously have a Pixhawk controlled multicopter and a Raspberry Pi 3 b+ with Raspbian OS attached to it.

 ## Table of contents